-Carole A. Feuerman is recognized as a pioneering figure in the world of hyperrealist sculpture.
+Carole A. Feuerman is recognized as a pioneering figure in the world of hyperrealistic sculpture.
 Together with Hanson and De Andrea, Feuerman is one of the three artists that started the Hyperrealism movement in the late seventies by making sculptures portraying their models in a life-like manner.
 Dubbed ‘the reigning doyenne of super-realism’ by art historian John T. Spike, Feuerman has solidified her place in art history.

 She has taught, lectured, and given workshops at the Metropolitan Museum of Art, the Solomon Guggenheim Museum, Columbia University, and Grounds for Sculpture.
 In 2011, she founded the Carole A. Feuerman Sculpture Foundation.
-To this day, she continues her focus on public outdoor sculptures, working primarily in bronze.

 Feuerman exhibits in private and public collections, sculpture parks, galleries, and museums worldwide.
 Her works are often integrated with architecture and landscaping in the creation or renovation of buildings and sites.
-An especially important example is her monumental ‘Double Diver’ spiraling 36 feet in the air, and permanently sited in Silicon Valley, owned by the City of Sunnyvale, California.
+An important example is her monumental ‘Double Diver’ spiraling 36 feet in the air, and permanently sited in Silicon Valley, owned by the City of Sunnyvale, California.
 ‘Survival of Serena’ has been exhibited by New York City Department of Parks & Recreation and was also recently chosen to be installed in Central Park for their celebration 'It's Happening!
 50 Years of Public Art in NYC Parks'.
 Currently, it is being exhibited publicly in the Piazzetta in Capri, Italy.
 ‘Monumental Quan’ was first exhibited in the Frederik Meijer Sculpture Gardens in Grand Rapids, Michigan and is now in the Venice Biennale.
 One of Feuerman’s most recognizable pieces, ‘The Golden Mean’, is owned by the City of Peekskill, NY, and can be seen in Riverfront Green Park overlooking the Hudson River.
 Her latest sculpture, ‘Beyond the Golden Mean’ is 16 feet tall and 2.5 tons of bronze, and is installed in Porto Montenegro.

 Her selected collectors include the Emperor of Japan, President Bill Clinton and Secretary of State Hillary Clinton, Norman Brahman, the Caldic Collection, Mark Parker, Ariela Wertheimer, Robert Hurst, and Malcolm Forbes.